Ginny15/IRDM_GROUP19_UCL2016/README.md

 from https://www.kaggle.com/c/global-energy-forecasting-competition-2012-load-forecasting

-We mainly use ARIMA, xgboost, RNN and random forest to forecast.
+We mainly use ARIMA, xgboost, multiple linear regression and random forest to forecast.